watsona4/scipy2016/SciPy2016TripReport.md

 SymEngine, that performs the bulk of the work for expression simplification, with thin wrappers for Python, Ruby, Julia and Haskell.
 His goal was to be fastest symbolic manipulation library, and serve as core for SymPy.
-In developing ths library, the presenter explored many options to improve performance, but eventually chose C++.
+In developing this library, the presenter explored many options to improve performance, but eventually chose C++.
 He demonstrated the tool in Python, Ruby and Julia, all using Jupyter Notebooks with different back-ends.